 - An email system.
 I really like Active Campaign.
 If you absolutely can’t afford $9 a month, go with Mailchimp.

 - Something along the lines of Pop Up Ally or Thrive Leads.
 I actually use both and the cost was well under $200.
 If you have to choose, go with Thrive for this plan.
+(Update: now that I’m using Divi, there is a built in email module.
+It’s basic but it works)

 - A business Facebook page.
-NOT your personal profile.

 When you write your blog post, I want you to think of a little something that you can give it away.
 I call them content upgrades, but you can call them whatever you want.
 The point is, something that you can whip up in about 5 minutes each week to give away.
 It absolutely must be related to the blog post and it absolutely must be free and it absolutely must not take you a long time to create it.

 Once you have your post ready for the week, I want you to use your graphics program to create a stellar image.
 Because we’re tying in with Facebook ads, it’s really important that the text that you use on this image does not cover more than 20% of the image or your ad will get denied.
 Here’s a handy tool to check if your image is FB ready.
+(2022 update: Facebook removed their 20% rule on ads but now I try to use ZERO text on ads)

 Next you’ll want to set up your automation for when people subscribe to your list to get their content upgrade.
 In my Active Campaign account, that means creating a new form and a new automation that will deliver the email.
 Since I now have a system around these content upgrades, I simply copy what’s already there, change the titles and edit the emails.